chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 5. **Withdrawal**
    The CancelCancellation request can only be withdrawn by the initiator of the cancellation, which is the owner of the "Cancellation Proposal".
-For example if an employee has requested the cancellation of the wrong booking or in case of an unacceptable counter proposal.
+For example, if an employee has requested the cancellation of the wrong booking or in case of an unacceptable counter proposal.
    As soon as the cancellation is accepted the `WithdrawCancellationResponse` will return an error.
 Once a `withdrawCancellation`event is completed, the cancellation transaction